Yelp/dataset-examples/README.md

     > Category: "Basque" - 0.02% chance
     > Category: "Spanish" - 0.02% chance

- - review\_autopilot: Use a markov chain to finish a review.
+ - `review_autopilot`: Use a markov chain to finish a review.
 For
    example:

 	python review_autopilot/generate.py Food 'They have the best'
 	> They have the best coffee is good food was delicious cookies and
 	> a few friends i think they make this

- - positive\_category\_words: See the Yelp engineering blog for details about this example.
+ - `positive_category_words`: See the Yelp engineering blog for details about this example.
 In short, it generates positivity scores for words either globally or per-category.